-Many motorists travel on Interstate 80 until they reach the Wadsworth exit.
-I-80 is designed to accommodate several thousand vehicles per hour, but Highway 447 is a two-lane road with narrow dirt shoulders that drop off steeply in places, no rest areas and very few pull outs.
-Highway 447 has many blind curves, grades, and soft sand roadway shoulders.
+Many motorists travel towards Black Rock City on Interstate 80 until until they reach the Wadsworth exit.
+I-80 is designed to accommodate several thousand vehicles per hour, but Highway 447 is a twolane road with narrow dirt shoulders that drop off steeply in places, no rest areas and very few pull outs.
+Highway 447 has many blind curves, grades, and soft shoulders.
 Pay attention and obey all traffic laws.
-Please respect the Pyramid Lake Paiute

-Tribe while driving through their land.
+Please respect the Pyramid Lake Paiute Tribe while driving through their land.
 Remember you are an ambassador of Burning Man, and your actions reflect on the entire community.

-- Highway 447 is an open range area: be prepared to share the road with livestock and wildlife.
-Cattle roam freely, and if you hit one, you can be held responsible for damages and loss of the animal (cows can cost more than \$2,000!). - Avoid pulling over near curves and grades, which is extremely dangerous for you and other motorists when attempting to re-enter the roadway. - If you need to pull over, look for a wide open area that doesn't have steep shoulders bordering the highway.
-This will reduce the potential for getting stuck in the soft sand shoulder (this happens a lot!). - Most vehicle accidents with injuries occur on Highway 447 and County Road 34 on the final approach to BRC.
-Stay alert in this section.
+- Highway 447 is an open range area: Be prepared to share the road with livestock and wildlife.
+Cattle roam freely, and if you hit one, you can be held responsible for damages and loss of the animal (cows can cost more than \$2,000!). - If you need to pull over, look for a wide open area that doesn't have steep shoulders bordering the highway.
+This will reduce the potential for getting stuck in the soft sand shoulder (this happens a lot!) and minimize risk to other motorists when you re-enter the roadway. - Most vehicle accidents with injuries occur on Highway 447 and County Road 34 on the final approach to BRC.
+Stay alert! - Passing a line of cars is incredibly dangerous do not do it. - Yield to emergency vehicles; respect all Tribal and emergency personnel.
+Do NOT EVER follow behind emergency vehicles, especially into oncoming lanes of traffic! - Do not throw cigarette butts or anything out the window! - Gate Road is your only access to Black Rock City.
+There are no - The edges of the playa are sometimes saturated with water.
+If you attempt to drive there, you risk getting stuck.
+Mired vehicles have remained stranded for days or weeks.